ashifa-1/cats-dogs-image-classification/README.md

-# Cats vs Dogs Image Classification using Transfer Learning
+# Adapt a Pre-trained Model for Custom Image Classification

-## About the Project
+## Overview

-This project is about building an image classification model that can tell whether an image contains a cat or a dog.
+This project focuses on building an image classification model to identify whether an image contains a cat or a dog.
-I used a pre-trained deep learning model (ResNet50) and applied transfer learning to adapt it to a custom dataset.

-The main goal of this project was to understand how transfer learning works in practice and how a pre-trained CNN can be fine-tuned for a new task.
+The main objective was to understand and apply transfer learning using a pre-trained CNN model and compare its performance with a basic CNN built from scratch.

+The project was implemented using TensorFlow and Keras, and all experiments were carried out in a Jupyter Notebook.

 ---

 ## Dataset
-- Cats vs Dogs image dataset
+- Custom Cats vs Dogs image dataset
-- Around 1500 images for each class
+- Around 1500 images per class
-- The dataset was manually organized into:
+- Dataset was manually organized into:
-  - training
+  - train
   - validation
   - test folders
-- While working with the dataset, I noticed that some images were corrupted.
-  These images were detected using PIL and removed before training.
+- During preprocessing, a few corrupted images were found and removed using PIL image verification

+> **Note:**
+> Due to size limitations, the dataset is not included directly in this repository.
+> The folder structure used for training is shown in the notebook.

 ---

 ## Approach
-1. First, I built a simple baseline CNN model from scratch to understand the performance without transfer learning.
+1. A simple baseline CNN model was created to understand basic performance.
-2. Then, I used ResNet50 pre-trained on ImageNet as the base model.
+2. ResNet50 pre-trained on ImageNet was used for transfer learning.
-3. **Phase 1 (Feature Extraction)**
+3. **Phase 1 (Feature Extraction):**
-   - All layers of ResNet50 were frozen
+   - All layers of ResNet50 were frozen.
-   - Only a custom classification head was trained
+   - A custom classification head was added and trained.
-4. **Phase 2 (Fine-tuning)**
+4. **Phase 2 (Fine-tuning):**
-   - The top layers of ResNet50 were unfrozen
+   - The top layers of ResNet50 were unfrozen.
-   - The model was trained again with a very small learning rate
+   - Training continued with a very small learning rate to improve performance.
-5. The final model was evaluated on the test dataset using accuracy and other classification metrics.
+5. The final model was evaluated on the test dataset.
-6. Grad-CAM was used to visualize which parts of the image the model focused on while making predictions.
+6. Grad-CAM was used to visualize which regions of an image influenced the model’s predictions.

 ---

 ## Results
-- Baseline CNN accuracy was around **70%**
+- Baseline CNN Accuracy: ~70%
-- ResNet50 after Phase 1 showed improved performance
+- ResNet50 after Phase 1 showed improved accuracy
-- After fine-tuning (Phase 2), the accuracy increased further (around **80%+**)
+- After fine-tuning (Phase 2), accuracy increased further (around 80%+)
-- This clearly showed the advantage of transfer learning over training a model from scratch
+- Transfer learning clearly performed better than training a model from scratch

 ---